hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

-on AWS every region comprises of multiple zones which have very low latency links between them, so every zone can be modeled as a Nomad datacenter and every Zone can have a single Nomad server which could be connected to form a quorum and form a Region.
-Nomad servers uses Raft for replicating state between them and raft being highly consistent needs a quorum of servers to function, therefore we recommend running an odd number of Nomad servers in a region.
+on AWS every region comprises of multiple zones which have very low latency links between them, so every zone can be modeled as a Nomad datacenter and every Zone can have a single Nomad server which could be connected to form a quorum and form a region.
+Nomad servers uses Raft for replicating state between them and Raft being highly consistent needs a quorum of servers to function, therefore we recommend running an odd number of Nomad servers in a region.
 Usually running 3-5 servers in a region is recommended.
 The cluster can withstand a failure of one server in a cluster of three servers and two failures